milanthapaa/dice-roll/README.md

 # dice-roll-simulator
-# Used module - tkinter and random
+# Used module - PIL and random